Ruby’s inherited Hook: The Timing Problem and a TracePoint Solution in WiFi Wand

 end

-This works but defeats the purpose of guaranteeing that all subclasses perform the registration, since it relies on the developer remembering to call the registration method in the new subclass.
+This works but defeats the purpose of guaranteeing that all subclasses perform verification, since it relies on the developer remembering to call the verification method in every new subclass.

 The Solution: TracePoint to the Rescue